 Method \circled{1}, pressing the situ button on the smartwatch's case, was not consistently used by every participant.
 Furthermore, this method carries the risk that either setting one of the two markers (start or end) is forgotten.
 An annotation where one marker is missing becomes therefore obsolete.

-The app assisted annotation method \circled{2}, for which we used the app Strava, is well accepted among the participants that agreed with using a third-party software.
+The app-assisted annotation method \circled{2}, for which we used the app Strava, is well accepted among the participants who agreed with using third-party software.
 However, 4 participants, namely \textit{74e4}, \textit{90a4}, \textit{d8f2} and \textit{f30d} did not use the app continuously or refused to use it completely due to concerns regarding their private data.
-Strava is a commercial app, which is freely available for download on the app stores, but it collects certain users' meta data.
-In order to label a time period with Strava, the participant needs to (1) take the smartphone in the hand, (2) open the app, (3) start a timer, set a label, and (4) end the timer.
+Strava is a commercial app, that is freely available for download on the app stores, but it collects certain users' metadata.
+To label a time period with Strava, the participant needs to (1) take the smartphone, (2) open the app, (3) start a timer, set a label, and (4) end the timer.
 This procedure contains significantly more steps than other methods.
 Therefore, the average value of missing annotations results in 46.40\% (week 1) and 56.79\% (week 2).
 One participant found the annotation process in general very tedious and therefore dropped out of the study.
 These data have been excluded from the dataset and the evaluation.
 Method \circled{3} \textit{pure self-recall}, writing an activity diary, got well accepted by every participant.
-As Figure \ref{fig:consistency} shows and the results in Table \ref{tab:avg_consistency} proofs, it is overall the most complete annotation method with an average amount of missing annotations of 4.30 \% for the first and 8.14 \% for the second week.
+As Figure \ref{fig:consistency} shows and the results in Table \ref{tab:avg_consistency} proof, it is overall the most complete annotation method with an average amount of missing annotations of 4.30 \% for the first and 8.14 \% for the second week.

-By introducing the MAD-GUI, participants were able to inspect their personal daily data and get insights on how patterns of specific classes look like and label them interactively.
+By introducing the MAD-GUI, participants were able to inspect their daily data, get insights into what patterns of specific classes look like, and label them interactively.
 With an average amount of missing annotations of 7.67\%, this method became the most complete during the second study week.

 Table \ref{tab:cohen_kappa} shows the resulting Cohen $\kappa$ scores.
 Due to the constraint that only one labeling method can be compared to a second one and since, according to Table \ref{tab:avg_consistency}, the most consistent annotation methods are \circled{3} \textit{pure self-recall} and \circled{4} \textit{time-series recall}, we used these methods as our baseline and compared them with every other method used in the study.
 The second column indicates the comparison direction.
 The abbreviations used in this column are defined as follows: (\circled{3} C/W \circled{1}) \textit{pure self-recall} compared with \textit{in situ button}, (\circled{3} C/W \circled{2}) \textit{pure self-recall} compared with \textit{in situ app} and (\circled{3} C/W \circled{4}) \textit{pure self-recall} compared with \textit{time-series recall}.
 The direction (\circled{4} C/W \circled{3}) is not explicitly included since Cohens $\kappa$ is bidirectional and both directions result in the same score.
 The score indicates how similar two annotators, or in our study labeling methods, are to each other.
 The resulting score is a decimal value between -1.0 and 1.0, where -1.0 means that the two annotators differ at most and 1.0 means complete similarity.
 0.0 denotes that the target method was not used on that specific day.